MaterializeInc/materialize/doc/developer/design/20210713_S3_sources_with_headers.md

 // ie. what could we do or what do we want to do in the future - but are not doing now -->

+The first version of this will only support the CSV format, Avro OCF objects should be extendable with the current work, but will be prioritized separately.

 ## Description

 <!--